Find Grad Schools

 27 Yearly Graduations

 Texas Southern University is the 6th most popular school in the nation for students seeking a master's degree in communication arts.
 Roughly 7,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,941 per year, while in-state graduate students, on average, pay $6,858 per year.
 During the most recent year for which we have data, 27 people received their master's degree in communication arts from TSU.
-Around 93% of these students were from an underrepresented racial-ethnic group, and 86% were women.
+Of these students, 65% were women and 100% were members of underrepresented racial-ethnic groups.

 #8